sofiapasquini/sofiapasquini.github.io/_portfolio/portfolio-3.md

 ---
-title: "2015 Gorkha, Nepal Earthquake Amplification and Signal Processing"
+title: "Ensemble Regression - Housing Price Predictor"
 collection: portfolio
 ---

-This repository contains signal processing and ground motion amplification calculations conducted after the devastating M7.8 2015 Gorkha Nepal earthquake.
-Because Nepal sits in a basin, there was significant amplification of ground motions.
-[Click here](https://github.com/avand56/Gorkha-Nepal-Earthquake-Amplification-Signal-Processing) to view this repository.
+I experiment with various advanced ensemble, regression techniques such as a Bagging Regressor, a Random Forest Regressor, and a Gradient Boosted Regressor in order to predict the selling price of a house based on property description features.

+[Click here](https://github.com/sofiapasquini/Cs9860A-Final-Project) to view this repository.